Our Recommended Health Care Professionals

 Ruth Will, PT Ruth’s clinic is cash-pay but does bill insurance companies.

 Carol Conrades, PT Carol’s clinic bills insurance companies.
+Her practice is limited to pregnant and pre-natal clients currently.

 Joanna Flores, LAc This is a local teaching assistant for the Barral Institute and, as such, is an immensely talented visceral therapist.